jsafrane/openlmi-doc/doc/mof/LMI_BondingMasterSettingData.rst

     The name of the virtual in-kernel bonding network interface

-.. _LMI-BondingMasterSettingData-ARPInterval:

-``uint64`` **ARPInterval**

-    Specifies the ARP link monitoring frequency in milliseconds.
-A value of 0 disables ARP monitoring.
-The default value is 0.

 .. _LMI-BondingMasterSettingData-DownDelay:

 ``uint64`` **DownDelay**

     Specifies the time, in milliseconds, to wait before disabling a slave after a link failure has been detected.
 This option is only valid for the miimon link monitor.
 The downdelay value should be a multiple of the miimon value; if not, it will be rounded down to the nearest multiple.
+The default value is 0.

+.. _LMI-BondingMasterSettingData-UpDelay:

+``uint64`` **UpDelay**

+    Specifies the time, in milliseconds, to wait before enabling a slave after a link recovery has been detected.
+This option is only valid for the miimon link monitor.
+The updelay value should be a multiple of the miimon value; if not, it will be rounded down to the nearest multiple.
 The default value is 0.

 .. _LMI-BondingMasterSettingData-Mode: